“I feel like I’m withholding nourishment when I just hold and listen to my baby cry”

-That’s also a word I use with food.
-I’m a hungry person… Sometimes after eating, I don’t feel “satisfied.”
+This is also a word I use with food.
+I’m a hungry person.
+Sometimes after eating, I don’t feel “satisfied.”
 Is there something I’m missing?

 There’s no denying the body needs nutrients.
 But look at this crossover in terms of how your baby feels “nourished” in light of his/her needs being met.

-Being present with someone and listening to his/her honest feelings–and sharing your own–have not been particularly valued in society (at least here in the States), although that’s changing in some arenas.
-Stopping the crying/raging, however, has habitually been valued and taught for centuries.
+Being present with someone and listening to his/her honest feelings–and sharing your own–have not been particularly valued in society (at least here in the States), although that’s starting to change in some circles.
+Stopping the crying/raging, however, has been valued and taught for centuries.

 What an immense, soul-nourishing gift you’re giving your baby by doing so!